LibreOffice/core/README.md

 was a __jpg__.
 Note also that the chart is lost in the conversion.

-## Build AWS Layer file
+## Build AWS Lambda Layer file
-Standard zip or gzip compression does not produce a file small enough to use for an AWS Layer file even with the cut down version of LibreOffice, so a compression tool called __brotli__ is used, to perform the compression you will need to have __brotli__ installed in your system.
+Standard zip or gzip compression does not produce a file small enough to use for an AWS Lambda Layer file even with the cut down version of LibreOffice, so a compression tool called __brotli__ is used, to perform the compression you will need to have __brotli__ installed in your system.

 From within the __catcus-build__ directory run
 ```
 $ ./create-test build
 ```
-This will extract the cut down LibreOffice program and create a file __soffice.tar.br.zip__ in the __cactus-build__ directory, this should be a file suitable for use as an AWS Layer file.
+This will extract the cut down LibreOffice program and create a file __cactus-libreoffice_7.6.0.0.alpha0_CACTUS_1.zip__ (where 7.6.0.0.alpha0 is a libreoffice build version-number and CACTUS_1 is largest (sort -V) git tag) in the __cactus-build__ directory, this should be a file suitable for use as an AWS Lambda Layer file.
 It is:
 * A directory containing the program called __instdir__.
 * Tared to a file called __lo.tar__.
 * Brotli zipped into a file called __lo.tar.br__.
-* Zipped into a file called __soffice.tar.br.zip__.
+* Zipped into a file called __cactus-libreoffice_7.6.0.0.alpha0_CACTUS_1.zip__.

 > Note this process can take a while as __brotli__ compression is quite slow, though decompression is not.